 Stocks are undervalued because the market is often a poor judge of value.
 In particular, market players cannot see or appreciate many of the attributes that enable companies to make money.
 For example, few investors understood the potential value of e-commerce like Jeff Bezos did.

-Also, the institutional investors and speculators who drive the market often have a poor understanding of what they are selling.
-For instance, many investors know little or nothing about the stocks they own, trade, or speculate on.
+Also, institutional investors and speculators who drive the market often have a poor understanding of what they are selling.
+For instance, many investors know little about the stocks they own, trade, or speculate on.

 Finally, most investors and speculators are short-term thinkers.
 Hence, they fail to grasp the long-term potential of companies like Amazon.